Scalable symmetric Tucker tensor decomposition: Scalable sample moment tensor decomposition

 \subsection{Scalable HOEVD}

-We present the scalable version of HOEVD approximation shown in \cref{alg: scalable hoevd}.
-This serves as the Phase I initialization in \cref{algorithm}, but it may be of independent interest.
-As HOEVD is an eigendecomposition, we follow the streaming PCA idea.
-The solver uses the PGD framework, but applied to a different cost function than \eqref{eqn: sym Tucker moment}.
-Specifically, we solve HOEVD iteratively to find $\mQ \in \st(n,r)$ that maximizes the following stochastic cost formed by a data batch $\mX_t \in \Real^{n \times b_1}$:
+We present the scalable HOEVD (SHOEVD) method in \cref{alg: scalable hoevd}.
+This serves as the Phase I initialization in SPGD (\cref{algorithm}), but it may be of independent interest.
+As HOEVD is essentially a matrix eigendecomposition, we follow the streaming PCA idea.
+The solver uses the PGD framework, but is applied to a different cost function than \eqref{eqn: sym Tucker moment}.
+Specifically, we solve HOEVD iteratively finding $\mQ \in \st(n,r)$ that maximizes the following stochastic cost formed by a data batch $\mX_t \in \Real^{n \times b_1}$:

 Using \eqref{eqn: implicit 2}, the gradient can be calculated implicitly: